ecosense-au-dk/karibu-tutorial/helloworld.md

     // be defined for clients
     ChannelConnector connector;
     // Here we use an in-memory connector, a normal client shall
-    // instead use the RabbitMessageProducer connector
+    // instead use the RabbitChannelConnector
     connector = new InVMInterProcessConnector(srh);

 (The `srh` object is the request handler on the server side, and